Auslander-Reiten combinatorics and $q$-characters of representations of affine quantum groups: Introduction

 \begin{theorem} Let $Q$ be an arbitrary Dynkin quiver and $\xi$ be a height function adapted to $Q$.
 Let $M$ be a non-trivial standard module in $\CZ$.
 Then we have that

 \end{theorem}

 Consequently, the image under $\tdxi$ of the $q$-character of an arbitrary module in $\CZ$ is always constant.
 Note that this constant is zero in the case of non-trivial simple modules in the subcategory $\CQ$.
-The crucial ingredient for the proof of this result consists in establishing a remarkable duality between certain Kirillov-Reshetikhin modules in $\CZ$ when $\mathfrak{g}$ is of classical type, which we believe is of independent interest.
-More precisely, we define a dual orientation $Q^{*}$ given by the height function $\xi^{*}(i) := - \xi(i^{*})$ where $i \mapsto i^{*}$ is the involution of the Dynkin diagram such that $w_0(\alpha_i) = - \alpha_{i^{*}}$.
-Denoting $\tchi_q^{*}$ the corresponding truncation \`a la Hernandez-Leclerc, we assume $Q$ is a monotonic orientation and show (cf. Theorem~\ref{thm : duality between KRs}) that if $i \in I, 1 \leq k < h$ and $\xi(i)-2h+2 \leq p \leq \xi(i)$, then the following holds
+The crucial ingredient for the proof of this result consists in establishing a remarkable duality between certain distinguished simple modules in $\CZ$ called Kirillov--Reshetikhin modules, when $\mathfrak{g}$ is of classical type, which we believe is of independent interest.
+The Kirillov--Reshetikhin modules in $\CZ$ are denoted $X_{i,p}^{(k)}$ with $i \in I$, $p \in \ZZ$ and $k \in \ZZ_{\ge 1}$ ( see Section \ref{sec : KR modules}).
+We define a dual orientation $Q^{*}$ given by the height function $\xi^{*}(i) := - \xi(i^{*})$ where $i \mapsto i^{*}$ is the involution of the Dynkin diagram such that $w_0(\alpha_i) = - \alpha_{i^{*}}$.
+Denoting $\tchi_q^{*}$ the corresponding truncation \`a la Hernandez--Leclerc, we assume $Q$ is the monotonic orientation as chosen in \cite[Figure 1]{CasbiLi} and show (cf. Theorem~\ref{thm : duality between KRs}) that if $i \in I, 1 \leq k < h$ and $\xi(i)-2h+2 \leq p \leq \xi(i)$, then the following holds

-where the sign on the right hand side can be made explicit in terms of Auslander-Reiten theoretic quantities \cite{AR75}, and $\psi$ denote the automorphism of $\mathbb{C}(\mathfrak{t}^{*})$ given by $\psi(\alpha_i) = \alpha_{i^{*}}$.
-This statement (\ref{eq : duality intro}) can be easily stated for all $p \in i + 2 \mathbb{Z}$ but this is not needed in our proof.
-We also use several classical facts from Auslander-Reiten combinatorics as key ingredients in the proof of Theorem~\ref{thm : main thm intro}.
+where $h$ is the Coxeter number of the Weyl group of $\mathfrak{g}$, the sign on the right hand side can be made explicit in terms of Auslander--Reiten theoretic quantities \cite{AR75}, and $\psi$ denote the automorphism of $\mathbb{C}(\mathfrak{t}^{*})$ given by $\psi(\alpha_i) = \alpha_{i^{*}}$.
+We also use several classical facts from Auslander--Reiten combinatorics as key ingredients in the proof of Theorem~\ref{thm : main thm intro}.
 In particular, our proof may be viewed as a manifestation of some interesting compatibility between mesh relations and T-systems.

-In the case where $\mathfrak{g}$ is of type $A_n, n \geq 1$, we are able to provide an alternative proof of Theorem~\ref{thm : main thm intro} that does not rely on~\eqref{eq : duality intro}, but rather on Mukhin-Young's path model formulas \cite{MY12}.
+In the case where $\mathfrak{g}$ is of type $A_n, n \geq 1$, we are able to provide an alternative proof of Theorem~\ref{thm : main thm intro} that does not rely on~\eqref{eq : duality intro}, but rather on Mukhin--Young's path model formulas \cite{MY12}.